What is a certified Speech and Language Pathologist (SLP)?

 Referral to other community services, such as an early intervention program

 Suggestions for parents/caregivers and educator

-How do I make a speech therapy referral?
+How do I make a speech or occupational therapy referral?

 To make a referral for a Speech-Language-Cognitive Evaluation, or Swallow Evaluation please call Summit Speech Therapy at 214-518-5777 or use our contact form.

 What is a "facility fee" and why are your services better, for less?

 Many large health systems can charge a facility fee for services provided by a speech or occupational therapist employed by a facility, even if the patient never goes to a hospital and the therapy office is not attached to a hospital or facility.